Caravaca de la Cruz

-Besides being known by the Christian relic, it also has a festival in its honor between 1 and 5 May of each year, declared of International Tourist Interest in 2004.
-Along with processions and parades of Moors and Christians, the celebration of Horses of Wine is especially relevant, which now aspires to be the Intangible Cultural Heritage of Humanity by UNESCO.
+Caravaca is dominated by the Basilica of Vera Cruz.
+It houses the Cross of Caravaca, a relic that, according to Christian tradition, is believed to be a fragment of the True Cross.
+It is attributed miraculous properties, and celebrated with a feast day every 3 May.
+The cultural festival surrounding this liturgical occasion, held between 1 and 5 May of each year, has been declared of International Tourist Interest in 2004.
+Along with processions and parades of Moors and Christians, the celebration of Horses of Wine is especially relevant, which now aspires to be listed as an Intangible Cultural Heritage of Humanity by UNESCO.

 The Neoclassical painter Rafael Tejeo was born in Caravaca.